oleg-alexandrov/PolyView/Readme.md

 ### Mouse buttons

-The left mouse button snaps to the closest polygon vertex and prints its coordinates.
+The left mouse button snaps to the closest polygon vertex and prints its coordinates in the terminal used to start PolyView.
 A subsequent click also prints the distance from the previous vertex to the current one.
 The middle mouse button prints the coordinates of where the mouse clicked, without snapping to the closest vertex.
 Dragging the mouse from lower-left to upper-right zooms in, and doing it in reverse zooms out.
 Dragging the mouse while keeping the Control key pressed creates a highlight which can be used to cut the polygons to the highlight or to paste/move/delete them.

 ### Command box

-Many GUI operations (such as zoom) echo their action as a command in the terminal used to start PolyView.
+Many GUI operations (such as zoom) echo their action as a command in the terminal.
 That command can be pasted in the command box at the bottom of the PolyView GUI to reproduce the original operation.
 This provides a basic level of scripting and reproducibility.

 ### Menu functions